tahminator/templater/README.md

 Templater is a basic program that does string-replacement around brackets, similar to how f-strings work in Python.
-While many tools like this already exist, I found it helpful that it was a simple Python script (with 0 dependencies) I also like having all these templates in one folder to be reused anywhere.
+While many tools like this already exist, I found it helpful that it was a simple Python script (with 0 dependencies).
+I also like having all these templates in one folder to be reused anywhere without tying to a specific platform.

 ## Installation